vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Still in the Azure Portal, on the **sensor-thl-1000** device blade, click **Device Twin**.

-1. Locate the JSON for the `properties.reported` object.
+1. Locate the JSON for the **properties.reported** object.

     This portion of the JSON contains the state reported by the device.
-Notice the `telemetryDelay` property exists here as well, and is also set to `5`.
+Notice that the **telemetryDelay** property exists here as well, and is also set to **5**.
 There is also a `$metadata` value that shows you when the value was reported data was last updated and when the specific reported value was last updated.

 1. Close the **Device twin** blade.